freedbygrace/PSOPNSenseAPI/docs/Visual-Studio-Solution.md

 2. Implement service classes in the `Services` directory
 3. Create PowerShell cmdlets in the `Cmdlets` directory
 4. Update the module manifest (`PSOPNSenseAPI.psd1`) to export the new cmdlets
-5. Add tests for the new features
+5. Add tests for the new features in the `PSOPNSenseAPI.Tests` project
 6. Update documentation

 ## Testing